 We will talk a little later of how similar BBQ mats are to each other and what, if anything, to look out for but for now we would like to show you the 4 best grill mats in our opinion.

 The Kona grill mat is the thickest mat you will see here at 0.39mm.
 This is not to say that thicker is better (as we shall suggest later on) but it does help with the product’s durability.
 To supplement this notion of longevity you will find that this non-stick grill mat comes with a 7-year guarantee, which looks on paper to cover almost all accidental occurrences.

-With this purchase you get two BBQ grill mats that measure 16in x 13in and come with the claim of 1000 uses of each and every side, although this has not been verified by anyone that I know.
+With this purchase, you get two BBQ grill mats that measure 16in x 13in and come with the claim of 1000 uses of each and every side, although I’m unable to verify this as yet.
 1000 uses is a lot of BBQ though so I’m sure we will be able to verify these claims sometime in the near future.

 These grill mats also offer the highest cooking temperature limits at 600 degrees Fahrenheit.
 This, I can confirm is a true statement.
 Although I have personally not achieved these temperatures a very good friend has whilst searing his steak.